Flensburg: Transport

 West of Flensburg runs the A 7 Autobahn, leading north to the Danish border, whence it continues as European route E45.
 Federal Highways (Bundesstraßen) B 200 and B 199 also pass through the municipal area.

-West of the town lies the Flensburg-Schäferhaus airport.
+The town's airport Flensburg-Schäferhaus is located 7 km south west of Flensburg.
+It only supports general aviation with no commercial airline service scheduled.
+The nearest commercial airports are Billund Airport in Denmark, located 130 km north and Hamburg Airport, also located 145 km south west of the town.

 Local transport is provided by several buslines, including Aktiv Bus GmbH and Allgemeinen Flensburger Autobus Gesellschaft (AFAG).
 They all operate on an integrated fare system within the Flensburg transport community (Verkehrsgemeinschaft Flensburg).
 They also all subscribe to the Schleswig-Holstein tariff system, whereby anyone travelling from anywhere in Schleswig-Holstein or Hamburg may use Flensburg buses free to connect with their final destinations.
 This works both ways: a rider boarding any bus in Flensburg need only name a destination anywhere in Schleswig-Holstein or Hamburg, pay the fare, and travel to that destination on one ticket.

 The Flensburg station opened in 1927 south of the Old Town.
 From there, trains run on the main line to Neumünster, Hamburg, and Fredericia, among them some InterCity connections as well as trains serving the line running to Eckernförde and Kiel.
 Another stop for regional trains to Neumünster is in Flensburg-Weiche.
 The stretch of line to Niebüll has been out of service since 1981, efforts to open it again notwithstanding.
 The secondary line to Husum and lesser lines to Kappeln and Satrup no longer exist.
 The tramway, which opened in 1881 to horse-drawn trams, was electrified in 1906, and at one point ran four lines, was replaced by buses in 1973.